Project-Ice-Man/RiskThinking.AI/README.md

 # Code Outline
 I read `symbols_valid_meta.csv` line by line in a loop and for each stock/etf pefrormed the 3 required steps
 # Apache Spark
 I used Apache Spark to process data.
 It required installing Java.
-The rest could be installed via `pip install`
+The rest could be easily installed via `pip install`
 # Output
 All output files are stored here - https://drive.google.com/drive/folders/1iTgZZ5kXTOiIKTtWwk39IOYFm3-qYszD?usp=sharing
 ```